17 Potential Benefits And Traits Of A Melancholic Temperament

 Melancholics are often highly self-motivated, thanks to their innate perfectionistic tendencies.
 They are usually motivated mainly by their high standards and less so by rewards or the threat of punishment.
 They may prefer having multiple chances to complete similar tasks, as they strive to improve with every attempt.
 Their motivation is often derived from their determination to do their very best, and they can become crestfallen when they don't accomplish something.

 8. Understand Their Limitations

 Because melancholics tend to be naturally analytical and perfectionistic, they’ve generally accepted their limits.
 You may rarely see a person with a melancholic temperament take on more than they can handle.
 They tend to know what they can and cannot accomplish.
 When asked to exceed their limitations, they may not be afraid to speak up and be honest about their inability to complete a task or assignment.
 Because of this quality, they’re often able to meet reasonable deadlines.

 9. Thought Patterns

 Melancholics tend to overanalyze situations, ideas, and problems at different levels.
 For example, they may be quick to interject during a conversation due to their tendency to be emotionally intense.
-In social situations, they may jump to unfounded conclusions or suspicions.
+In social situations, they may jump to conclusions or assign meaning to unfounded suspicions.
 Any negative thought patterns are often exacerbated by their penchant for overthinking.
 People with a melancholic temperament can become inactive due to excessive self-reflection or regrets about the past.
 They can feel dispirited, hopeless, mournful, and regretful.